machinateur/android-chrome-tab-transfer/README.md

 It exposes endpoints to retrieve all currently open tabs and also one to open a new tab.
 The former is used to download tab information, while the latter one can be used by the generated `sh` script to reopen the tabs on another device.

+## Chrome Beta/Canary support

+This is an advanced use-case.
+For details on how to use this tool with the beta or canary channels of the Google Chrome browser on Android, read [#2](https://github.com/machinateur/android-chrome-tab-transfer/issues/2).
+Extended technical knowledge is advised.

 ## License